open-telemetry/oteps/text/0088-metric-instrument-optional-refinements.md

 - _CumulativeCounter_: Support a synchronous monotonic cumulative instrument
 - _AbsoluteMeasure_: Support non-negative valued distributions
-- _LastValueMeasure_: Support a last value aggregation without configuring a view.
+- _LastValueMeasure_: Support a last value aggregation without configuring a view (could be "Gauge").

 Instruments that are probably not seen as widely useful: